-Vanessie is known for its popular piano bar with singer Doug Montgomery performing four nights a week.
+Fenix at Vanessie is known for its popular piano bar with singer Doug Montgomery performing four nights a week.
 It has a great atmosphere.
 I went back on my last trip for a cocktail before my dinner reservation down the street and really enjoyed the service and the music.

 Tune Up Cafe: A fun local’s spot that is a great new find in Santa Fe.
 Open for breakfast, lunch and dinner and brunch on weekends, they have a variety of great New Mexican, El Salvadorian and Mexican specialties plus salads, burgers and much more.
 It is a colorful, casual spot where you order at the counter and then the food is brought to you.
 1115 Hickox St.

 La Choza: Serving lunch and dinner from Monday through Saturday, this casual, colorful restaurant located in an old adobe home, serves New Mexican specialties.
 The blue corn tacos with chicken were excellent.
 It is a local’s spot a short distance from the Plaza.
 It is a sister restaurant of The Shed, one of the most popular restaurants downtown.
 It comes highly recommended by my local friends as well as recent articles.
 905 Alarid St.

 A great new addition to the dining scene is Joseph’s of Santa Fe.
 At 428 Agua Fria, this is a small, free standing adobe with a warm and inviting decor featuring frescoes, sculptures and original art.
 Chef Joseph Wrede is a Food & Wine Best New Chef.
 He opened Joseph’s Table in 1995 in Taos and has now re-launched it in Santa Fe.
 It has a very creative menu and excellent food.